smollweide/contribute-buddy/README.md

-# WIP Contribute buddy
+# Contribute buddy

-> Contribute buddy helps your contributors to understand your project.
-It makes sure the contributor have read everything which is important.
-It uses the readme files in your project to collect a CLI UI guided tour through it.
-In case of an readme had changed or an new one was added every contributor will be informed about it.
+> In every project rules and best practices are written down **but** not everyone read them.
+Also something could change while developing and you need to make sure every contributor is informed about the change.
+Contribute buddy will solve this for you and makes sure everyone had read the documentation and everyone will be informed about updates in the documentation.

 ## Install